Jen-Morse/ea-capstone-project-snow/README.md

 About Conda Environments: https://conda.io/docs/user-guide/tasks/manage-environments.html

-To begin, navigate to the directory where the environment.yml file lives.
-(This will be the directory you cloned or downloaded the repository to).
+Then navigate to the directory where the environment.yml file lives.
+(This will be the directory you cloned from github for the repository).
 You can use the bash command
 ```
-$ cd your-directory
+$ cd snowpack-obs-comparison-and-trends
 ```
 at the command line.
 Then create the environment using the command: